luguoxiang/kubernetes-traffic-manager/README.md

 EOF
 ```

-Note that you need to change host and path value to the url in your cerbot output.
+Note that you need to change host and path value to the value in your cerbot output.
 For k8s version <1.15, apiVersion should be changed to extensions/v1beta1

 After running above commands, switch to cerbot terminal, press <ENTER> to let command conntinue, cerbot will generate the tls secrets to file.
 Then run follwing command:
  ```